 It is one of the most popular cities in Europe to visit right now as it is both cheap and absolutely beautiful at every turn.
 The town has spires upon spires that fill the skyline.
 Prague has a dark history, but today it is alive and thriving as everyone wants to fall in love with Prague.
 It’s also a great introduction to Eastern European cities, so if you’re looking to combine it with several other big European capitals, then be sure to grab my 12 day itinerary for Prague, Vienna, Bratislava and Budapest.
 However, if you’re just into exploring the Czech Republic, then be sure to visit any of the following cities: Karlovy Vary, Ceske Budejvice and Cesky Krumlov, which are all great day trips from Prague!
 Or you could simply do a beer spa!

 Want to fall in LOVE with Prague?
 PIN IT FOR LATER!!

 As one of the best European capitals, we HAD to visit Prague, so we took advantage of Regensburg’s constant special offer to go from Regensburg to Prague and back for only 42euros a person!
 Hans had never been before so I kind of got to play tour guide.
-What made this trip special right from the beginning was staying on a boat hotel right in the heart of Prague!
+What made this trip special right from the beginning was staying on the Florentina, a boat hotel right in the heart of Prague!
 It was so surreal to wake up on a boat floating on the Vltava River with swans swimming down the river right out of our window!

 Staying on the boat in the heart of Prague made it real easy to reach the city center.
 Within a few minutes we were in the heart of Prague in the Old Town Square which made it incredibly easy to peruse Prague’s main sights!